neosclass/neo_class/README.md

 * Make sure you have the latest versions of Docker and Docker Compose installed
 * Go to the root folder
-* Start the project with ``docker compose --env-file path/to/env/file up --build`` commands
+* Start the project with ``docker compose --env-file project/backend/app/.env up --build `` commands
 * The project is available at http://localhost:8000/

 ---